 It’s easy to share a spreadsheet.
 You can send a link, cloud share, or even print it out.
 But sharing is very different from collaborating.
 Spreadsheets aren’t great for the latter.

-Databases are designed for collaboration between multiple users.
-Say, for example your organization uses one central pool of data for multiple end-uses.
+Databases are designed for collaboration between multiple users (and teams).
+Say, for example, your organization uses one central pool of data for multiple end-uses.
 Databases let you update information in one place without having to update the data in all the downstream locations it’s tied to.
 They serve as a single source of truth.
 That’s helpful for uses like a campaign management document, where updating one datapoint (like a change in launch date, for example) can automatically update all of the other records it’s related to.